McDonald's: Ownership

 McDonald's owns the land on which many of its restaurants are situated, which is valued at an estimated $42 billion.
 The company earns a significant portion of its revenue from rental payments from franchisees.
 These rent payments rose 26 percent between 2010 and 2015, accounting for one-fifth of the company's total revenue at the end of the period.
 In recent times, there have been calls to spin off the company's U.S. holdings into a potential real estate investment trust, but the company announced at its investor conference on November 10, 2015, that this would not happen.
 CEO Steve Easterbrook discussed that pursuing the REIT option would pose too large a risk to the company's business model.

 McDonald's trains its franchisees and management at one of the Hamburger Universities.
 As of 2015, the Hamburger Universities reside in Oak Brook, Tokyo, London, Sydney, Munich, São Paulo, Shanghai, and Moscow.
 In other countries, McDonald's restaurants are operated by joint ventures of McDonald's Corporation and other, local entities or governments.

-QSC&V (Quality, Service, Cleanliness & Value) is a corporate motto adopted by McDonald's to describe the company's philosophy for operating restaurants.
+Quality, Service, Cleanliness & Value is a corporate motto adopted by McDonald's to describe the company's philosophy for operating restaurants.
 The motto is codified in the procedures McDonald's uses to evaluate its franchisees.

 Workers

 According to Fast Food Nation by Eric Schlosser (2001), nearly one in eight workers in the U.S. have at some time been employed by McDonald's.
 Employees are encouraged by McDonald's Corp. to maintain their health by singing along to their favorite songs to relieve stress, attending church services to have a lower blood pressure, and taking two vacations annually to reduce the risk for myocardial infarction.

-Fast Food Nation states that McDonald's is the largest private operator of playgrounds in the U.S., as well as the single largest purchaser of beef, pork, potatoes, and apples.
+Fast Food Nation states that McDonald's is the largest private operator of playgrounds in the U.S; as well as the single largest purchaser of beef, pork, potatoes, and apples.
 The selection of meats McDonald's uses varies to some extent based on the host country's culture.

+Sustainability

+McDonald's established its first UK net zero carbon restaurant in Market Drayton in Shropshire in December 2021.
+The building was verified against the UK Green Building Council's net zero carbon framework.
+McDonald's future plans include further sustainability developments, but the company has also been criticised for not taking into account the emissions arising within its beef supply chain when assessing into environmental impact.